ychen259/Managing-Team-GIthub/README.md

 **Merge conflicts** result when 2 different branches have changed the same line number in a file.
 Learn more about how to fix merge conflicts [here](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

-- For each user story, you should create a feature branch with a name that describes what you are working on.
+- For each task in a user story, you should create a feature branch with a name that describes what you are working on.
 - Commit your changes to this branch
 - Push your branch to GitHub, which allows you to:
     - make a pull request to merge the code into another branch